 Support the hospital with a donation that helps kids get the care they need.

 Learn more about our ranking as a top pediatric hospital here.

-Boston Children’s Hospital is a global leader in addressing the mental, emotional and biological aspects of brain disorders.
+The Department of Psychiatry at Boston Children’s Hospital is a global leader in addressing the mental, emotional and biological aspects of brain disorders.
 Our commitment to evidence-based medicine—treatment regimens that have been proven effective through scientific research—and our belief that every child should be treated as an individual, not solely a recipient of treatment, make a lasting difference for patients and families in our care.

 If your child is living with brain or central nervous system damage or dysfunction, our expert clinicians can help evaluate her symptoms, connect you with other specialists throughout the hospital and work with you—and your child—to devise an effective treatment plan that takes all of your family's needs into consideration.

-Our Neuropsychology Program team will work to assess your child's:
+Boston Children's Neuropsychology Program team will work to assess your child's:

 In addition, we will help you and your family:

 By partnering with your family as key members of our treatment team, we can make a comprehensive assessment of your child's individual situation and provide critical tools to help your child lead a happy and fulfilling home, school and social life.